Verbena simplex

-Verbena simplex, commonly known as narrowleaf vervain, is a perennial herbaceous plant plant in the Verbenaceae (vervain) family.
+Verbena simplex is a species of flowering plant in the vervain family, Verbenaceae.
+It is commonly known as narrowleaf vervain, and is a perennial herbaceous plant.
 It is native to central and eastern North America where it is found in open, dry, habitats on calcareous soil.
 It produces lavender flowers in the summer.

 Description

 Verbena simplex is a perennial wildflower that grows as erect stems, branching from the base of the plant and unbranched or sparingly branched above, to a height of 0.8-2.5 ft.
 Pairs of opposite, narrow leaves are spaced along the stems, which are glabrous or short-pubescent.
 The leaves measure 1.25-4 in long and less than 0.5 in across.
 The leaves are sessile or they may have a winged petiole.
 They are unlobed and finely toothed, narrowly lanceolate to oblanceolate or linear.

 The inflorescence is a solitary flowering spike, measuring 4-25 cm long and 5-8 cm in diameter, at the end of the stem.
 The 5-lobed flowers are dark lavender or purple to white or bluish, 4-6 mm long, and shaped like a trumpet.